liangyd/CarND-Advanced-Lane-Lines/writeup_report.md

 The first problem that I encountered was that the lane detection was affected by the shadows, road surface color, brightness, etc. I compared different channels in different color spaces to find out the best way to represent both lane lines.

 Another problem I had was that the detected lane lines was off from the true positions.
 Thus, I introduced the sanity check to find out if the detected lane lines are valid.
+I used the `subclip` function to debug the problematic frames instead of processing all the video frames.

 The pipeline performs well on the basic video.
 However, in the challenging video, this pipeline does not perform well.
 The pipeline may fail in the following conditions: